 - A. COMMERCIAL - 1.
-No WECS or meteorological tower shall be constructed in any setback, dedicated public easement, or dedicated public right-of-way without prior written authorization from the county and owner of any utility easement if applicable. - 2.
-Installation of any WECS or meteorological tower may not be nearer than 1.1 times the height of the WECS tower height to any property lines, dedicated roadway, railroad right-of-way, or overhead electrical transmission or distribution lines.
+No WECS or meteorological tower shall be constructed within any setback, dedicated public easement, or dedicated public right-of-way without prior written authorization from the eCounty and owner of any utility easement.if applicable. - 2.
+Installation of any WECS or meteorological tower may not be nearer than 1.1 times the height of the WECS tower height to any non-participating property lines, dedicated roadway, railroad right-of-way, or overhead electrical transmission or distribution lines.
 Distance shall be measured from the center of the foundation at the base of the tower.
 New structures built adjacent to wind power facilities shall maintain these same minimum setbacks.
 Participating landowners within the area comprising the WECS may waive property line setbacks with written approval from all landowners sharing such property line. - 3.
-Except as provided herein the setback distance for any WECS shall be, at a minimum, 1,500 feet or more from any residential zoning district or 1,000 feet or more from any business zoning district.
-The setback distance will be followed except in specific instances allowed by the BZA. - 4.
-The setback distance for the WECS will be, at a minimum, 1,500 feet from any platted community under the zoning jurisdiction of a separate municipality.
-Distance shall be measured from the center of the foundation at the base of the WECS to the closest Corporate Limit boundary line.
+Except as provided herein, the setback distance for installation of any WECS Tower shall be, at a minimum, may not be nearer than 1,250 feet or two (2) times the height of the WECS Tower, whichever is greater, from a Primary Structure as measured from the center of the WECS Tower foundation at the base of the WECS Tower to the nearest edge of the same Primary Structure, 1,500 feet or more from any residential zoning district or 1,000 feet or more from any business zoning district.
+The setback distance will be followed except in specific instances allowed by the BZA.

+- 4. The setback distance for the WECS will be, at a minimum, 1,500 feet from any platted community under the zoning jurisdiction of a separate municipality.
+Distance shall be measured from the center of the foundation at the base of the WECS to the closest Corporate Limit boundary line. - 4.5.
+A participating landowner may waive the applicable WECS Tower setback distance from his/her respective Primary Structure.
+A non-participating landowner may waive the applicable WECS Tower setback distance from his/her respective Primary Structure and/or property line.